 I thought I had a good relationship with food because of all of these positive feelings I listed above.
 Until one day, I learned that food does not reciprocate feelings.
 It can not love me back.

-Food is inanimate, and is only there to provide us fuel to stay alive.
+Food is inanimate and is only there to provide us with fuel to stay alive.

 Everything else about food depends on our thoughts about it: the feelings I have about food comes from the thoughts I have about food.

 I reexamined my so-called relationship with food and discovered that I spend an inordinate amount of time thinking, doing, eating, and playing with food.